fdecarpentier/PlantDeath/readme.md

 # PlantDeath
 **IT ONLY WORKS WITH FIJI, NOT IMAGEJ**
--This macros allows quantification of cell death in plants stained with Evans Blue.
+- This macros allows quantification of cell death in plants stained with Evans Blue.
--It is based on the transformation from RGB to CIE L\*a\*b\* images.
+- It is based on the transformation from RGB to CIE L\*a\*b\* images.
 ![CIELAB](./CIELAB.png)
--The dead cells are stained in blue while the living cells remains green.
+- The dead cells are stained in blue while the living cells remains green.
 It is therfore possible to discimiate them based on theire b\* value.
--The user can chosse options: white balance ([original macro](https://github.com/pmascalchi/ImageJ_Auto-white-balance-correction)), whatersheding, scale and minimum area.
+- The user can chosse options: white balance ([original macro](https://github.com/pmascalchi/ImageJ_Auto-white-balance-correction)), whatersheding, scale and minimum area.
--Examples with Chlamydomonas cells.
+- Examples with Chlamydomonas cells.

 ## Original
 ![original](./input/eb.jpg)